 - The amount of bottled water you drink during the day

 - Whether you use bottled water for drinking, cooking or reconstituting soups, juices, and other drinks

 - Whether you also drink fluoridated water at school, work or elsewhere

-Fluoride supplements come in the form of lozenges, tablets or liquids and can be purchased in most drug stores or online with a prescription from your dental professional.
-It is recommended that you discuss any use of over the counter fluoride supplements with your dentist about whether you or a family member will benefit from a fluoride supplement for use at home.
+Fluoride supplements come in the form of lozenges, tablets or liquids and can be purchased at most chemists or online with a prescription from your dental professional.
+It is recommended that you discuss any use of over-the-counter fluoride supplements with your dentist to determine whether you or a family member will benefit from a fluoride supplement for use at home.